-Palais des Papes, Avignon: During the 14th century, the leadership of the Roman Catholic Church saw fit to move the papacy from then-troubled Rome to the fortified Provençal city of Avignon on the Rhône River.
-Although they stayed for less than a century, the popes who ruled from Avignon built themselves the impressive Palais des Papes – today a UNESCO World Heritage Site, and one of the largest and most impressive examples of medieval Gothic architecture in all of Europe.
+Palais des Papes, Avignon, France: During the 14th century, the leadership of the Roman Catholic Church saw fit to move the papacy from then-troubled Rome to the fortified Provençal city of Avignon on the Rhône River.
+Although they stayed for less than a century, the popes who ruled from Avignon built themselves the Palais des Papes––today a UNESCO World Heritage Site, and one of the largest and most impressive examples of medieval Gothic architecture in all of Europe.

 With bucolic vineyards that produce a bounty of wines, lush landscapes fed by the Rhône River and cities like Lyon – long considered the culinary capital of France – that entice with some of the finest gourmet cuisine anywhere, the Rhône region is renowned for its cooking schools and culinary creativity.
-Master chefs perform their magic... pot au feu, quintessential quenelles, salade Lyonnaise and savory coq au vin.
-A trip to a local market introduces one to the vast array of fresh fruits and vegetables, locally produced cheeses, warm-from-the-oven baguettes, spicy sausages and pastries that make their way to the plate in infinitely delectable variations... made all the more memorable with a glass or two of wine this area is famous for the world over.
+Master chefs perform their magic... pot-au-feu, quintessential quenelles, salade Lyonnaise and savory coq au vin.
+A trip to a local market introduces one to the vast array of fresh fruits and vegetables, locally produced cheeses, warm-from-the-oven baguettes, spicy sausages and pastries that make their way to the plate in infinitely delectable variations.
+They’re made all the more memorable with a glass or two of the wine this area of the world is famous for.